DeanProjects/LBReadingTime/README.md

 Usage
 =====
+You can use this component to show to your user how long will take to read a text or tho costantly show the remaining reading time while the user scroll in your UITextView.

 This componet is made up of two main classes namely `UITextView+ReadingTime` and `LBReadingTimeScrollPanel`.

 The first one is a UITextView's category that enable the count of remaining reading time.
 It can be used independently for programmatically obtain the reading time.
 This category swizzle a UITextView method in order to know when the text changes and add some associated object, this is done at `+load:` but for actually start the counting you should set the property `enableReadingTime` to `YES`.
 This is done because counting the word introduce a slight overhead, therefor be sure to enable it only if you need it.
 You can also customize the value of Words per Minute via the property `wordsPerMinute`, by default this value is set to 200 words per minute (According to [http://en.wikipedia.org/wiki/Words_per_minute](http://en.wikipedia.org/wiki/Words_per_minute)).

+If you want to simply know the total reading time or the reamaining reading time you can use the properties `readingTime` and `remainingReadingTime`.
+Both returns the time in minute, is so little precise and all the computations are rounded cause doens't make sense to be precise at seconds in this kind of calcualtions.
+Consider this more like a guess than a perfect measure.

 `LBReadingTimeScrollPanel`, instead, is the view that is attached to the `UIScrollView`'s indicator.
 In order to work correctly you should set this view as your `UITextView` delegate or also forward the delegate call to the view.
 This view resize itself automatically to match the label width.